dagger/dagger/docs/guides/programming.md

 For example a relay for a git repository might be defined as `#Repository`.

 The processing pipeline is a crucial feature of Dagger.
-It uses the [LLB](https://github.com/moby/buildkit) executable format pioneered by the Buildkit project.
+It uses the [LLB](https://github.com/moby/buildkit) executable format pioneered by the BuildKit project.
 It allows Dagger components to run sophisticated pipelines to ingest produce artifacts such as source code, binaries, database exports, etc.
 Best of all, LLB pipelines can securely build and run any docker container, effectively making Dagger scriptable in any language.